mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 When the bomb goes off, it unleashes the stored psionic energy in an instantaneous wave that affects a radius of 3+1d6 meters.
-Everything caught in that radius experiences a negative DM to skills equal to the bomb’s stored Psi points for 1d6 rounds.
+Everything caught in that radius experiences a negative DM to skills equal to the bomb's stored Psi points for 1d6 rounds.

 Mind Bomb Cost: Cr.
 1,000.